Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

 Now, Bob creates 4*N _encrypted AND gates_.
 This is an AND gate, but with the inputs and outputs all muddled up.

+This is a regular AND gate:

+{% img /images/post/and-and.png 200 %}

 This is an encrypted AND gate:

 {% img /images/post/and-and.png 200 %}

+(yes, it can be identical to an AND gate)

 So is this: